From Thursday 2 December, face coverings will be mandatory at the National Theatre building on the South Bank.

 It helps us speed up the process if you can make your request by replying to your original Order Confirmation email as that contains all of your booking details.

 Yes, we will have hand sanitiser stations available throughout the building.
 We ask all audience members to follow government advice on regular handwashing or use of hand sanitiser.

 We would welcome any donation you feel able to give in these unprecedented times.
-Our closure is having a huge financial impact, so donations will help to ensure that we can continue to share our work with as many people as possible and reopen as strong as ever.
-Click here to go to our National Theatre at Home page, if you are able to donate.
+Our recent closure period has had a huge financial impact, so donations will help to ensure that we can continue to share our work with as many people as possible and reopen as strong as ever.
+Click here to go to our National Theatre at Home Support Us page, if you are able to donate.

 If you still have unanswered questions, please contact us